-The megameatus intact prepuce (MIP) is a rare variant of hypospadias.
-It is diagnosed either early at the time of circumcision or later as the foreskin is retracted.
-The purpose of this study is to provide a brief discussion about its anatomy and surgical treatment options of this entity.
-Good cosmetic result is usually obtained in all of the patients.
-GAP procedure is a simple technique with good cosmetic results and patient satisfaction.
-Except for more severe MIP cases, GAP procedure is useful in MIP variant of hypospadias especially in glanular and coronal meatus.
+Objective: The megameatus intact prepuce (MIP) is a rare type of hypospadias which is usually diagnosed during circumcision.
+In this study, it is aimed to present features of glanular approximation procedure (GAP) in the management of these patients.
+MIP is a simple form of hypospadias which sometimes may produce problems to surgeons dealing with these children.
+GAP procedure is a simple technique with good cosmetic results producing patient satisfaction.
+Except for more severe MIP cases, GAP technique is useful in hypospadiac patients with MIP especially having glanular and coronal meatus.

-Keywords: Megameatus Intact Prepuce; Glanular Approximation Technique
+Keywords: Megameatus İntact Prepuce; Glanular Approximation Technique